Training of Trainers: Foundational training on psychological first aid and trauma-informed practices

 As part of ISSA's Ukraine Response, the Secretariat held two Training of Trainers (ToT) online events for trainers and resource persons from ISSA Member organizations in Ukraine, Poland, Romania, Moldova, Bulgaria, and Slovakia.
 The first cohort, which was supported by War Child, took place between June 27 - June 29, 2022 and involved trainers from Ukraine, Poland, Moldova, and Romania.
 The second cohort with participants from Ukraine, Poland, Moldova, Slovakia, and Bulgaria was held between July 11 - 13, and was supported by UNICEF.

 The ToT provided a foundational training on PFA and trauma informed-practices for caregivers and practitioners working with children and families in Ukraine and in neighbouring countries receiving refugees.
-During the sessions, the master trainers from ISSA, Amna and War Child provided information and support to the participating trainers about working with distressed children and caregivers, identifying signs of stress and trauma, administering psychological first aid (PFA), building safe environments and overcoming language barriers.
+During the sessions, the master trainers from ISSA, Amna and War Child Holland provided information and support to the participating trainers about working with children and caregivers in distressing situtations, identifying signs of stress and trauma, administering psychological first aid (PFA), building safe environments and overcoming language barriers.
 They also emphasized the importance of selfcare to help professionals working with children manage their own stress.

 Training in six languages with simultaneous translation